aidh-aadil/sparky-bot/README.md

 ### Info commands

+- `source` : View the source code for the bot
 - `help` : View the help menu
 - `ping` : View bot latency
 - `bot-info` : View some information about the bot